CP1404/Practicals/prac_01/README.md

 Let's start by getting you used to working with the PyCharm IDE (Integrated Development Environment).

-If you are using your own laptop, complete the instructions for setting up all the required software at:
+If you are using your own computer, complete the instructions for setting up all the required software at:
 <https://github.com/CP1404/Starter/wiki/Software-Setup>